{/*

 1. Solution-based leadership focuses on a positive vision of the future.
 Leaders and employees engage in identifying and implementing solutions to all challenges.
 Leaders focus on finding the right solutions to any problems.

-1. Learning leadership places learning and teaching as a priority using data and evidence to steer an organization and establish a culture of continuous learning within the organization.
+1. Learning leadership places learning and teaching as a priority using data and evidence to steer an organization and establish a culture of continuous learning within the organization, which is especially crucial for startups and small businesses that need to be adaptable and nimble in a competitive marketplace.

 Want to know more about different leadership styles?
 Watch the video below that adds some common leadership styles to our list.
 These include:-